 As luck would have it, Alvaro (one of my hosts) was very fond of miniature things.
 He even had a miniature charcoal oven that he presented me one night.
 I was fascinated and remembered too how I always loved miniature things of all kind.
 When I was a kid, I even built a miniature house with miniature bricks, which I made from miniature brick making facilities (they were part of the building kit).
 Not kidding.

 Back in Hamburg

 When it was ready I was so stoked.
 So stoked.
 It was just an awesome experience to put the puzzle together and to see it grow until completion.
-When I showed it to my dad, he said something like: “ok, you will build this here.”.
-He really liked it too and he committed to paying for it.
 So I surrendered to the task.
 I assumed building the whole dome would take me a long weekend with good planning beforehand.
 It took 5 weeks instead and a whole lot of additional hands eventually, but that’s another story.

 Later on, we decided on a spot in the garden, on a height (not higher than the neighbour’s tea house) and on the diameter of the dome (3.5m).
 Due to the diameter, the outcome was that we could still build a stable V2 structure (which is obviously less work than a V3 structure).

 After these decisions were made, I continued to start small by building another model (yes, a third one).
 This time I used paperboard as a material.
 It got very colourful, as I would have run out of paperboard otherwise :).
 This last model, I built according to a scale that 10cm would resemble 1m in reality.
 This made visualising the structure way easier because we could also measure with the ruler where in the dome someone with a height like me or my father could still stand upright.
 This helped tremendously to also figure out the optimal height of the pony wall.